AI-EDU-LAB/E-EVAL/README.md

   ```
   Then you can submit the prepared json file [here], **note that you need to first log in to access the submission page**.

+## Acknowledgement
+Thanks to [UNION INFORMATION](https://szunion-info.com/) for their support of this work.

 ## TODO